Westland High School

 Westland High School is a public high school located in Galloway, Ohio.
 It is one of 4 high schools in the South-Western City Schools District.
 SWCS is located in the southwestern portion of Franklin County in Columbus, Ohio.
 Westland High School was opened in 1970.
+The school motto is "#TOUGHSTREET".

 History

 Founding

-In 1969, Pleasant View Junior/Senior High School became a middle school when the newly built, Westland High School was constructed due to the need for more space to meet population growth in the Southwest Columbus region.
+In 1970, Pleasant View Junior/Senior High School became a middle school when the newly built, Westland High School was constructed due to the need for more space to meet population growth in the Southwest Columbus region.

 Current building

 In the 2011–2012 school year, the building received minor renovations to lighting systems and a new ventilation system was put into place after an incident at the school.

-There are plans in place to renovate the roof of Westland throughout the summer of 2019.
+There is a No-New-Mileage mileage bond which will possibly replace the school.
+It will be decided on Election Day in 2026.

 The cafeteria has a mezzanine, known to students as "The Mez", where seniors sit during their lunch period.

+The building is also nearly identical to Grove City High School, which moved to its current building in 1970.